sultanfauzi/Todo-Apps/README.md

 # Todo App

 A simple Todo List application built with HTML, CSS, and JavaScript.
-This app allows users to add, remove, and check tasks, with data persistence using local storage.
+This app allows users to add, remove, and check tasks.

 ## Fitur
 - Tambah tugas baru